View Michael McKelvey's Obituary on GoErie.com and share memories

 |

-Michael "Mike" S. McKelvey, age 28, of Erie, passed away Monday, April 8, 2019 at UPMC Hamot as a result of a motorcycle accident.
+Michael "Mike" S. McKelvey, age 28, of Erie, passed away on Monday, April 8, 2019, at UPMC Hamot, as a result of motorcycle accident.

-He was in born in Erie on July 1, 1990, a son of Harry McKelvey Jr. and Pamela Bracco McKelvey.
+He was in born in Erie on July 1, 1990, a son of Harry McKelvey Jr. (stepmother, Tammy McKelvey) and Pamela Bracco McKelvey.

-In addition to his parents survivors include his son, Bradenn McKelvey; his daughter, Jemma McKelvey; his brother, Alex McKelvey; his half-brother, Cody McKelvey; his maternal grandmother, Sharon Staszewski; his nephew, Caleb McKelvey; his niece, Isabella McKelvey; and many aunts, uncles, and cousins.
+In addition to his parents, survivors include his son, Bradenn Mayhue; his daughter, Jemma McKelvey; his brother, Alex McKelvey; his half-brother, Cody McKelvey; his stepsister, Ashley Sowers; his step-brother, Stephen Sowers; his maternal grandmother, Sharon Staszewski; his nephew, Caleb McKelvey; his niece, Isabella McKelvey; and many aunts, uncles, and cousins.

-Friends may call at the Russell C. Schmidt & Son Funeral Home, Inc., 5000 Wattsburg Rd.
-Erie, PA 16504, on Friday from 3 p.m. until the time of funeral service there at 7 p.m.
+Friends may call at the Russell C. Schmidt & Son Funeral Home, Inc., 5000 Wattsburg Rd., Erie, PA 16504, on Friday from 3 p.m. until the time of a funeral service there at 7 p.m.
 Burial will be private and at the convenience of the family.

 Please visit www.SchmidtFuneralHomeErie.com to sign the Book of Memories.